KPIs for Dump Truck Hauling Companies

-When any of the above indicators does not meet expectations, you can see the issue quickly and act on it.
+When any of the above indicators do not meet expectations, you can see the issue quickly and act on it.
 If the cycle time is longer than expected, you can add another truck or determine where the bottleneck is.

 If trucks consistently have a long wait at a quarry, you can investigate and see if it is an issue at the quarry or is related to personnel showing up late or hanging out.
 It is much easier to impact these issues when they are determined early by these indicators.
-If you keep all your leading indicators on target, your lagging indicators will be on target if they are properly aligned.
+If you keep all your leading indicators on target, your lagging indicators will be on target if they are correctly aligned.

-Taking this concept one step further, you could calculate the average cycle time for a specific job based on the speed limit, distance, average dump time and average load time.
+Taking this concept one step further, you could calculate the average cycle time for a specific job based on the speed limit, distance, average dump time, and average load time.
 You could also calculate the ideal cycle time for this same job, using the minimum load and dump times.
 You could compare the actual values against these average and ideal values to see whether or not you are on the right track.

 Include both leading and lagging indicators